 - Bronchiectasis: Patients with bronchiectasis have chronic production of copious sputum that is purulent, coarse crackles, and clubbing upon physical examination.
 Abnormal findings on upper body radiographs and CT scans will be observed.

 - Bronchiolitis obliterans: It is observed in younger persons who do not smoke and in persons with collagen-vascular diseases.
 A CT scan characteristically shows regions of mosaic attenuation without proof of generalized emphysema.

 - Chronic asthma: The delayed onset of severe asthma may be hard to distinguish in older patients, but the main difference is the response to bronchodilators and normal diffusion on pulmonary function tests.

 - Arterial blood gas analysis: COPD patients have mild-to-moderate hypoxemia with no associated hypercapnia.
 However, hypercapnia may develop, and the

 - Hematocrit: Polycythemia may result from chronic hypoxemia.
 A hematocrit

-result in more than 47 % in females and more than 52 % in males indicates
+result in more than 47% of female and more than 52% of males indicates